I’ve been gathering a list of the must-have boat accessories for a few months now.

 Just flipping your battery switch to off is not good enough, you need something to stimulate the battery while you’re not using your boat.
 A solar charger will stimulate the battery, and the best part is that they’re super easy to set up.
 It doesn’t even need to be in direct sunlight to work; it just needs nothing covering it and some sunshine to get to it.

 Since boat batteries are big, I suggest sticking to a 10-Watt solar charger.
-Even better if you can get one with a controller built into the solar charger like this one from Amazon (Amazon Link Ad).
+Even better if you can get one with a controller built into the solar charger like this one from Amazon (ad).

-If you have power where you keep your boat than a charger like this one on Amazon (Amazon Link Ad) will be a better fit.
+If you have power where you keep your boat than a charger like this one on Amazon (ad) will be a better fit.

 2. Jump Pack